p4rz1v4l26/ChatGenius/README.md

 ## 1. Fork this on Github

-Start by logging into your Github account and forking this repository.
-Don't forget to give it a star too!
+Start by logging into your Github account and forking this repository. <strong>Don't forget to give it a star too!</strong>

 ---

 ## 2. Fill out your context file

 Open the file named `file_context.txt` and fill it with background information for ChatGPT.
 This information enhances the bot's responses.
 Feel free to provide any details you think would be helpful for training your bot.

+(I made This Template for my friend [FleXGuy](https://www.youtube.com/channel/UCjx7TNunoyeub4E2zhBky2Q) ..Feel free to add or remove any info from the template)

 ---